-Using a lower volatility index can potentially lower the risk profile even to a greater degree compared to using bonds exclusively.
+Using a lower volatility fund such as the BMO Low Volatility ETF can potentially lower the risk profile even to a greater degree.
 You can certainly combine lower volatility equities with those bonds that work like shock absorbers.
 My readers will know that I am a fan of, and I do acknowledge smart beta or factor investing.
 Lower volatility index investing is one of the core approaches that has been well studied.
 It is a misstatement that we have to always take on more risk to get greater returns.

 The low volatility fund has delivered on its promise